Last updated on .

 Tahtakale is a small neighborhood just south of Eminönü Square.
 It’s one of the oldest areas of Istanbul and a great place for an authentic local experience.

 Tahtakale is a very active area for trade and commerce.
-It’s been this way since Byzantine times, and it continues to be an important shopping district today.
+It’s been this way since the Byzantine period and it continues to be an important shopping district today.
+As you start exploring the streets, especially the side streets you’ll find lots of stores geared towards locals.
+There are tailors, pharmacies, knife shops, hobby shops, kitchen supplies, party stores, candle shops, and much more.

 Hasırcılar Street

-The main road through Tahtakale is Hasırcılar Street, which is the heart of the Straw Weavers Market (Hasırcılar Çarşısı).
+One of the main roads through Tahtakale is Hasırcılar Street, which is the heart of the Straw Weavers Market (Hasırcılar Çarşısı).
 It runs northwest from the Spice Bazaar, passing the Rüstem Pasha Mosque.
 There are several different shops along the street containing not only household goods and supplies for locals, but plenty of things for tourists.
 You can find Turkish delight (lokum), nuts, sweets, jewelry, and more.

 Hasırcılar Street

-One of the most popular stores is Kurukahveci Mehmet Efendi, which sells some of the best Turkish coffee in Istanbul.
-It sits at the eastern end of the street opposite the Hasırcılar Gate (Hasırcılar Kapısı) of the Spice Bazaar.
+Kurukahveci Mehmet Efendi, which sells some of the best Turkish coffee in Istanbul, is the most popular place along the street.
+It sits at the eastern end opposite the Hasırcılar Gate (Hasırcılar Kapısı) of the Spice Bazaar.
 Although they can buy packaged coffee from Mehmet Efendi in just about any supermarket in Istanbul, locals head there to purchase freshly ground coffee.
 The amount of coffee with the corresponding price is listed clearly on the window.
 Just tell the attendant how much coffee you want and have your money ready.
 If there’s a long queue, don’t worry, it moves quickly.

 Yeni Han